iansltx/oauth-sample/README.md

 show either access token information and user information (pulled via an API endpoint) if approved, or auth errors if denied.
 This app stores a random `state` value in local storage before redirecting to the authorization server, and checks that value when it receives a redirect back.

+To see the Authorization Code grant in action on a server-side scenario (using the client secret), navigate to `http://localhost/server-side-auth-code.php`.
+You'll be redirected to the same app authorization/login flow as for the implicit grant, but when you get redirected back the server-side will handle redeeming the resulting auth code for an access token.
+The `state` value is stored cross-request in a cookie.